 The significance of Solah Somvar Vrat for sixteen Mondays

-If you are facing denial of marriage repeatedly, you should keep fast for sixteen consecutive Mondays or Shravan Somvar Vrata, starting from Shravan month.
+If you are facing denial of marriage, observe the fast for sixteen consecutive Mondays/ Somvar Vrata, starting from Shravan.

-The other name of Shravan Somvar Vrat is ‘Solah Somvar Vrat’.
+Shravan Somvar Vrat is also the holy ‘Solah Somvar Vrat’.

 How to perform Solah Somvar Vrat for the sixteen Mondays?

-Keep fast on the first Shravan Somvar, during the holy Shravan month, and continue for sixteen Mondays.
+Observe fast on the first Shravan Somvar, during the holy Shravan Maas, and continue for sixteen Mondays.
 Also, perform all the Puja rituals to please Lord Shiva and Goddess Parvati.

-Offer sacred water on Shivling in a Shiva temple and worship Lord Shiva and Goddess Parvati.
+Offer sacred water on the Shivling in a Shiva temple and worship Lord Shiva and Goddess Parvati.

 Ashadha Shivratri

-The names of these states which celebrate Ashadha Shivratri are Maharashtra, Goa, Gujarat, Andhra Pradesh, Karnataka, and Tamil Nadu.
+The states that celebrate Ashadha Shivratri are Maharashtra, Goa, Gujarat, Andhra Pradesh, Karnataka, and Tamil Nadu.